ivarref/rewriting-history/README.md

 * Regular references, not just component references, is supported.

 * :db/idents will not be excised during history rewriting and is thus considered permanent.

+## Limitations

+Re-playing the transaction history must use several transactions.
+It's not possible to both excise and re-play the entire history in one go.
+Thus this is a potential source of bugs.